vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ## Patch the Firmware to get a Root Shell
 The device implements a shell accessible over SSH or internal webserver.
 However, this is not a linux shell but has only limited application-related commands.
 We will now patch this shell to get a linux root shell.
 The device SW is based on Linux and the application is almost completely written in Python.

+### Patching the CPSHELL
+***TODO: Python CPSHELL PATCH***

+### Pachting the autoomatic silent mode reenabling

-Moreover, the application includes a feature that (re-)enables silent boot every time the application starts.
+The application includes a feature that (re-)enables silent boot every time the application starts.
 We also need to patch this feature.
 In `/service_manager/services` we find a file called `silentboot.pyc`.
 Let's decompile this file with `decompyle3`:

 ```
 import services, cp
 from services.utils.ubootenv import UbootEnv